uber-web/math.gl/docs/developer-guide/geospatial/dggs.md

 | Get cell center        | `getS2LngLat`       | `getQuadKeyLngLat`       | `getGeoHashLngLat`       | `getH3LngLat`       |
 | Get cell boundary      | `getS2Boundary`     | `getQuadKeyBoundary`     | `getGeoHashBoundary`     | `getH3Boundary`     |
 | Get cell boundary flat | `getS2BoundaryFlat` | `getQuadKeyBoundaryFlat` | `getGeoHashBoundaryFlat` | `getH3BoundaryFlat` |

+## Comparison of DGGS Systems

+### H3

+H3, initally developed at Uber, is now widely used across the geospatial indusry.
+While not directly supported by math.gl, is in fact the DGGS we would recommend for most applications.

+- Extensive, optimized, evolving API.
+- Superb cross-language support.
+- Equal distance between neighboring cells
+- Similar size between all cells.
+- K-ring formation for filtering and convolutions

+Downsides:
+- More complex projection math.

+### GeoHash

+Geohash is common choice  open source word http://en.wikipedia.org/wiki/Geohash

+Good cross-language support.

+### QuadKey

+Bing Maps uses a [quadkey](http://msdn.microsoft.com/en-us/library/bb259689.aspx.) structure as their tiling scheme.
+Here is an overview of the concept

+- Quadtrees are more predictable in that each level spans a square (at least in terms of coordinates), whereas in geohash representation sometimes squares sometimes rectangles are spanned.

+### Other systems